CloudCoreo/op-network/README.md

   * description: This is the cidr mask of the network cidr the VPN should on your network. i.e. all traffic to this cidr will be routed through the VPN. set to 0 for all traffic.
 This works in conjunction with the VPN_ROUTING_CIDR variable.

-## Optional variables with default
+## Optional variables with no default

 ### `NAT_AMI`:
   * description: the ami id of the nat